iamclements/ReplayTagger/CONTRIBUTING.md

 If you find a bug or have a suggestion for improvement:

-1. Check the [issue tracker](https://github.com/iamclements/replaytagger/issues) to see if it's already been reported.
+1. Check the [issue tracker](https://github.com/yourusername/replay-tagger/issues) to see if it's already been reported.

-2. If not, create a new issue with:
+2. If not, create a new issue by selecting one of the issue templates:
-   - A clear title
+   - **Bug Report**: Use the bug report template to provide detailed information about issues you encounter
+   - **Feature Request**: Use the feature request template to suggest new functionality

+   These templates will guide you through providing the necessary information.

+### Bug Reports

+When submitting a bug report, please use the bug report template which asks for:
-   - A detailed description
+- A clear description of the problem
-   - Steps to reproduce (for bugs)
+- Steps to reproduce the issue
-   - Your expected outcome
+- Your environment details (OS, PowerShell version, FFmpeg version)
+- Any error messages you received
+- Screenshots if applicable

-## Feature Requests
+### Feature Requests

-Feature requests are welcome!
-Please provide:
+When submitting a feature request, please use the feature request template which asks for:

-- A clear description of the feature
+- A clear description of the proposed feature
-- Why it would be useful to the project
+- The problem it solves or benefit it provides
-- Any implementation ideas you have
+- Any implementation ideas you might have
+- How the feature would be used in practice

+## Pull Requests

+When submitting a pull request:
+1. Reference any related issues
+2. Describe the changes you've made
+3. Update any relevant documentation, including comments in the ReplayTagger.ps1 script
+4. Verify your changes work as expected

 ## Questions?

 If you have any questions about contributing, feel free to open an issue with your question.

-Thank you for contributing to make Game Clip Genre Tagger better!
+Thank you for contributing to make Replay Tagger better!